Learn more about Smooth Sumac

 Stems should be cut with an axe, lopper or harp blade in July or shortly after flowering.
 Sprouts then should be cut in August.
 Spot-treating cut stumps with Roundup (a formulation of glyphosate) will minimize resprouting.
 While the Roundup label recommends a 50- to 100-percent concentration of Roundup for stump treatment, a 10- to 20-percent concentration has proven effective.
 Roundup can be applied to cut stumps either with a low pressure hand-held sprayer or else by wiping it on the stump with a sponge applicator (similar to paint applicators).
 The herbicide applicator must be extremely careful not to contact non-target species with Roundup since this herbicide is nonselective and will kill most photosynthetically active plants when applied in July or August.
 Using a herbicide wick bar or wick tool is another way of applying nonselective herbicides in a controlled manner to minimize or eliminate application to non-target species.
-By law, herbicides only may be applied as per label instructions.
+By law, herbicides may only be applied as per label instructions.
 (Note: some products containing glyphosate or another herbicide may be pre-diluted, so be sure to read product labels to understand herbicide concentration levels).

 If sumac is intermingled with other non-target plants, mechanical removal may be preferred to chemical control.
 Sumac should be cut twice, once in July and once in August.
 Cutting at the appropriate time is crucial for effective control.
 Double-cutting (once in July and once in August) may need to be repeated for several consecutive years to achieve effective control in dense populations.